Max Stirner: Biography

-Stirner was born in Bayreuth, Bavaria.
+Johann Caspar Schmidt was born on 25 October 1806 in Bayreuth, Bavaria.
+Stirner was a nickname referencing the size of his forehead, and eventually he would take it on as his pen name in the form Max Stirner.
 What little is known of his life is mostly due to the Scottish-born German writer John Henry Mackay, who wrote a biography of Stirner (Max Stirner – sein Leben und sein Werk), published in German in 1898 (enlarged 1910, 1914) and translated into English in 2005.
 Stirner was the only child of Albert Christian Heinrich Schmidt (1769–1807) and Sophia Elenora Reinlein (1778–1839), who were Lutherans.
 His father died of tuberculosis on 19 April 1807 at the age of 37.
 In 1809, his mother remarried to Heinrich Ballerstedt (a pharmacist) and settled in West Prussian Kulm (now Chełmno, Poland).
 When Stirner turned 20, he attended the University of Berlin, where he studied philology.
 He attended the lectures of Georg Wilhelm Friedrich Hegel, who was to become a source of inspiration for his thinking.
 He attended Hegel's lectures on the history of philosophy, the philosophy of religion and the subjective spirit.
 Stirner then moved to the University of Erlangen, which he attended at the same time as Ludwig Feuerbach.

 Stirner returned to Berlin and obtained a teaching certificate, but he was unable to obtain a full-time teaching post from the Prussian government.
 While in Berlin in 1841, Stirner participated in discussions with a group of young philosophers called Die Freien (The Free Ones), whom historians have subsequently categorized as the Young Hegelians.
 Some of the best known names in 19th-century literature and philosophy were involved with this group, including Karl Marx, Friedrich Engels, Bruno Bauer and Arnold Ruge.
 While some of the Young Hegelians were eager subscribers to Hegel's dialectical method and attempted to apply dialectical approaches to Hegel's conclusions, the left-wing members of the group broke with Hegel.
 Feuerbach and Bauer led this charge.

 Stirner, here depicted by Engels in 1842 standing, smoking and laying a hand on a table, was a member of the short-lived Young Hegelian group known as Die Freien.